kolapally/computer_vision/README.md

 # CompVis - Computer Vision for Industrial Safety
-Welcome to CompVis, our proeject in implementing a Deep Learning model to detect and recognize faces from video files applied to industrial safety.
+Welcome to CompVis, our project in implementing a Deep Learning model to detect and recognize faces from video files applied to industrial safety.

 # 💡 Project Developers
 <table>